 Not everything will be on sale.
 Just because you are out shopping the day after Christmas doesn't mean your groceries or hand towels will be on sale.
 Obviously, holiday-themed items are on sale and will continue to be reduced each day from the day after Christmas all the way up to the New Year.

 Bearing that in mind, look for the following:

 - The aforementioned Christmas-themed items (get next year's wrapping paper and tinsel for pennies on the dollar).

 - Home decor

-- Gift-like items (Colognes, toiletry sets, etc.)
+- Gift-like items (colognes, toiletry sets, etc.)

-2. Use Apps to Save Bigger!
+2. Use Apps for Bigger Savings

 From group vacation deals to dining, Groupon has everything to offer, including online shopping deals.
-This is a great app or shopping website to consider for your day after Christmas shopping shenanigans.
+This is a great app or shopping website to consider for your day-after-Christmas shopping shenanigans.

 - Deal of the day

 - Support local businesses with their shop local tab